 The challenge most storage systems face is the performance and capacity are glued together.
 Even though they are very different problems, administrators cannot solve them individually.
 The solution is to solve the problems separately by abstracting storage performance from storage capacity.
 The storage performance tier would reside on dedicated appliances, often called “edge filers”.
 These edge filers operate with streamlined software focusing primarily on storage I/O performance.
 These appliances are flash-based systems whose main job is to turn around the I/O requests of the most active data set.
 The legacy filers’ role would shift to storing and protecting data, which of course NetApp’s operating system, Data ONTAP, excels at.

-Join Storage Switzerland and Avere Systems for our upcoming live webinar, “4 Ways to Improve NetApp Storage Performance Without Replacing It“.
-We will discuss the various NetApp performance problems and how you can solve them while keeping your investment in NetApp in place.
+Join Storage Switzerland and Avere Systems for our on demand webinar, “4 Ways to Improve NetApp Storage Performance Without Replacing It“.
+We discuss the various NetApp performance problems and how you can solve them while keeping your investment in NetApp in place.